kedster/realresume-app/README.md

 **Goal:** Provide admin and tech roles tools to manage blacklisted resumes, emails, and phone numbers.

-- [ ] Design blacklist data model in the database.
+- [X ] Design blacklist data model in the database.
-- [ ] Build admin interface to view all resumes, flagged users, and blacklist entries.
+- [X ] Build admin interface to view all resumes, flagged users, and blacklist entries.
-- [ ] Allow tech users to manually block or release resumes and blacklist email/phone numbers.
+- [X ] Allow tech users to manually block or release resumes and blacklist email/phone numbers.
 - [ ] Enforce blacklist rules during resume upload and user login.

 ---